Finland’s relations and development cooperation in Somalia

 Finland’s partners of cooperation in Somalia

-Finland works in Somalia as a member of the European Union and the donor community and as a representative of the group of Nordic countries.
-As an EU Member State, Finland participates in the EU’s dialogue with the Government of Somalia, where the country is encouraged, among other things, to improve the security situation, to strengthen the federal system, to fund the provision of basic services, and to root out corruption.
+Finland works in Somalia as a member of the international donor community, the European Union and the group of Nordic countries .
+As an EU Member State, Finland participates in the EU’s political dialogue with the Government of Somalia, where the country is encouraged, among other things, to improve the security situation, to strengthen the federal system, to fund the provision of basic services, and to root out corruption.

 Several Finnish civil society organisations support the development of Somali society in collaboration with the country’s civil society actors.
 The support is targeted, for example, at healthcare, education, the reconciliation process and freedom of the press.